 Interim payments may be higher than needed because they are based on the previous year.
 However, they can be adjusted if the difference is significant.

 A business is obliged to notify HMRC if the VAT liability is likely to be significantly higher or lower than in the previous year.

 How we can help

-If you are starting, or have recently started a business in the Barnoldswick and Skipton area we, at Windle & Bowker can help you to plan your VAT administration and consider with you whether the annual accounting scheme would be beneficial for your business.
+If you are starting, or have recently started a business in the Barnoldswick area we, at Windle & Bowker can help you to plan your VAT administration and consider with you whether the annual accounting scheme would be beneficial for your business.

 Download content as a PDF